 Baked Teriyaki Salmon with teriyaki sauce being drizzled on top with a spoon.

-It’s also amazing with this Asian Cole Slaw or this Rice Noodle Salad that’s ready in minutes.
+It’s also amazing with this Asian Slaw or this Rice Noodle Salad that’s ready in minutes.
 You could also make it part of a larger salad with this simple Ramen Noodle Salad.

 Overhead shot of teriyaki salmon on a square plate with rice and bok choy.